MaiJi97/Leetcode/java/852_PeakIndexInMountainArray/README.md

 ## Method 2: Binary Search

-Choose to use template 2 of bianry search so we don't need to worry about whether to return left or right at the end.
+Choose to use template 3 of bianry search.

 Time Complexity: O(logn)